russ-aulakh/russ-aulakh/README.md

 <h1 align="center">Hi 👋, I'm Russ</h1>
-<h3 align="center">A Software Engineer Crafting Solutions for Real World Problems</h3>
+<h3 align="center">I am a Software Engineer solving real problems for real people.</h3>

 # 💫 About Me:
 I'm a passionate Software Engineer, currently focused on enhancing the capabilities of [Flymile.pro](https://www.flymile.pro/), a platform designed to revolutionize travel through the smart use of credit card points.
-I'm also deepening my knowledge in **Go, TensorFlow, and Ethical AI**.
+I'm enhancing my skills through projects like [Concordia.courses](https://concordia.courses/).

 ## 🚀 What I'm Up To